 Tubing at Zip ‘N Slip was unlike most places I’ve been because the guests, once they got their safety briefing and tickets, were pretty much on their own.
 It was definitely fun but like the Wild West of tubing.

-There aren’t any staff members at the top of the hill so you just choose your lane and go down or wait until the person in front of you goes down.
-We didn’t have any issues with waiting or choosing our lanes.
+There aren’t any staff members at the top of the hill, so you just choose your lane and go straight down.
+Sometimes a line can form right at the top of the moving sidewalk, but if you just excuse your way through the group, you can generally find more elbow room and a shorter wait at the lanes on the far side of the hill.
 Because there are eight lanes, we got in a lot of runs and rarely had to wait for a spot.

 But it does get a little tricky at the top pulling a tube amongst other people while navigating snow.
-I slipped twice but in my defense, it was a little icy.
+I slipped twice, but in my defense, it was a little icy.
 And I’m clumsy.
 I was fine.
+Just be aware of the risk for slips, especially as the day goes on and the snow at the top of the hill gets more compact.

-Once you choose your lane, you put your tube leash inside the tube and then get in your tube and shimmy to the edge of the great abyss, uh, lane.
-Ideally, you’ll want to check to make sure no one is at the bottom of the lane you are planning to slide down.
-If they are, wait until they are gone and then go.
-Also watch out for people who may be walking in front of your lane.
-Wait for them to get out of the way and then shimmy your tube closer – or get someone to push you- to the edge and go down.
+Once you choose your lane, put your tube strap inside the tube, and then get in and shimmy to the edge of the great abyss, uh, lane.
+It’s very important to check to make sure no one is at the bottom of your lane before you start moving, because there’s no stopping once you’ve started.
+If someone is there, wait until they are clear before you go.
+Wait for them to get out of the way and then shimmy your tube closer – or get someone to push you – to the edge and go down.
 Wheeee!

-Once you get down to the bottom, get out of your tube, grab the leash and get out of the way.
+Once you get down to the bottom, get out of your tube, grab the strap, and get out of the way.
 Fast.
 I cannot emphasize how fast you need to move once you are at the bottom.
-There are no staff to tell you to get out of the way or signal anyone at top that it’s ok to send down the next people.
-You’re responsible for getting out of the way so do it.
+There are no staff to tell you to get out of the way or telling anyone at top when they can or cannot go.

 And have fun!
 Depending on how many people are there, you may get through a lot of runs during your time on the hill.
 I can’t even count how many times my kids and I went down.
 It was probably at least 30 times.
 We had the first slot of the day when we went at 10 am and it wasn’t sold out.
 The slot at Noon was sold out and there were definitely more people.
 So when you go, maybe choose the earlier time slot.